Roman, after a Hellenistic original, 2nd Century

 What do muscles do exactly?
 They cause motion.
 Contraction of the skeletal muscles, for example, causes the body to move.
 What is the human skeleton?
 It is a system of the body.
 It is like a scaffold that anchors the muscles and protects and supports the organs, such as the brain, lungs and heart.
 The human skeleton consists of both fused and individual bones.
 What are the functions of bones?
 Bones support, protect and produce locomotion.
 What about joints?
 Joints are where two or more bones make contact.
 What do joints do?
 They allow movement similar to the movement of mechanical devices.
 What types of joints are there in the human body?
 There are hinge joints, ball and socket joints, and gliding joints.

 Look closely at this figure.
 Does he appear to be in motion?
 Yes, it appears that at this very moment he has stopped in his tracks to either take a closer look at something or recoil from something he has just done.
 How has the artist shown this?
-The figure’s head is lowered, his right leg is advanced, and his left arm is low and off to the side.
+The figure’s torso is compact, his right leg is advanced, and his left arm is low and off to the side.
 He appears to be trying to steady himself.
 Who is he?
 Do you know?
 He is one of the heroes in the myths told by the ancient Greeks and Romans.
 What are myths?
 Myths are stories that try to explain how the world and humankind came to be.
 This figure is Herakles.
 Who was Herakles?
 In ancient Greek mythology, Herakles was a figure of great strength, courage and cleverness.
 He was the son of the king of the gods, Zeus, and a mortal mother named Alcmene.
 Zeus’ wife, the goddess Hera, was jealous of Alcmene.
 She hated Herakles with a passion.
 When Herakles was only eight months old, Hera sent two giant serpents down to earth to kill him.
 But Herakles was strong.
 He grabbed a serpent in each hand and strangled them both.
 He was soon found by his nurse playing with them as if they were mere toys.
 This would be the first of many monsters Herakles would vanquish by his own hands.

 Just because Herakles was a hero, however, doesn’t mean he didn’t do bad things.
 As a young man Herakles is driven mad by the goddess Hera and ends up killing his own children.
 As punishment for his crime, Herakles has to undergo twelve superhuman labors instructed to him by his archenemy, Eurystheus.
 In his first labor Herakles has to figure out a way to kill the monstrous Nemean lion, whose golden fur is invulnerable to all weapons.
 After he kills the lion, he must return with its pelt (skin).
 In one version of the tale, Herakles blocks up one opening of the cave where the lion is hiding and enters by the other.
 He then fights the lion with his club.
 When the lion shows signs of weakening, Herakles drops his club and suffocates the lion to death.
 He then tries to skin the lion’s pelt with a knife but is unable to do so.
 The goddess Athena whispers to Herakles to use the lion’s own claws, since its claws are sharper than mortal swords.
 Herakles does as he is told.
 He uses the lion’s claws and quickly skins its pelt!
 Do you see any clues here that illustrate the details of this story?
 Look carefully.
 What is Herakles holding in his right hand?
 He is holding the club he uses to fight the lion.
 Can you tell what is at his feet?
 A lion’s pelt is draped over a tree trunk.
 The club and lion’s pelt are clues that tell you the figure is the hero Herakles.